CS5008Fall2025/research-paper-jroberge16/REPORT.md

 <hr>

 &nbsp;&nbsp;&nbsp;&nbsp;
 A traditional binary search tree (BST) is a data structure that, on average, provides $\log(n)$ for insertions, deletions, and searching, but our worst-case runtime is significantly worse than this.
 A BST has a significant flaw in that its performance is dependent on insertion order.
-When a binary tree is unbalanced, its performance is affected and can result in a worst-case scenario of O(n) for numerous operations.
+When a binary tree is unbalanced, its performance is affected and can result in a worst-case scenario of O(n) for numerous operations [^5].

 &nbsp;&nbsp;&nbsp;&nbsp;
 This research reviews and analyzes the AVL data structure.
-An AVL is a self-balancing tree that ensures a BST has a height of $O(\log(n))$.
+An AVL is a self-balancing tree that ensures a BST has a height of $O(\log(n))$ [^11].
 To understand the effectiveness of this algorithm, our research will be discussed in four sections:

 1. __AVL Data Structure__: A general discussion of the core concepts behind the algorithm and its practical implementations.
 2. __Theoretical Analysis__: Showing $h = O(\log(n))$ and then analyzing Big(O) for insertion, deletion, and searching.